Disability Discrimination: Everything You Need to Know

 What is an "Essential Job Function?"

 If you need assistance with disability discrimination, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel receives merely the top 5 percent of attorneys to its site.
-Attorneys on UpCounsel come from law schools all over the nation.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.